-- Civil Rights Act - A federal law enacted to enforce and protect basic personal rights guaranteed by the U.S. Constitution; prohibits discrimination based on race, color, age, or religion
+- Civil Rights Act: A federal law enacted to enforce and protect basic personal rights guaranteed by the U.S. Constitution; prohibits discrimination based on race, color, age, or religion

-- Equal Protection Clause - A clause in the 14th Amendment of the U.S. Constitution that prohibits any state from denying any person the equal protection of the law
+- Equal Protection Clause: A clause in the 14th Amendment of the U.S. Constitution that prohibits any state from denying any person the equal protection of the law

-- Protected Class - A group of people intended to be protected by a statute passed by the federal or state legislature
+- Protected Class: A group of people intended to be protected by a statute passed by the federal or state legislature

 For more legal definitions, visit the FindLaw Legal Dictionary.

-Other Considerations When Hiring a Civil Rights Lawyer
+Get Legal Advice From a Civil Rights Lawyer

 In addition to individual lawyers and law firms that take civil rights cases, many nonprofit organizations provide legal services, resources, and even pro bono legal representation to individuals whose civil rights have been violated.
 Many of these organizations focus on helping particular protected classes.